yeatmanlab/OSREAD/README.md

 the homepage.

 ###Researcher adds new patient
+1. Researcher logs in.
+    The log-in for a test user is as follows:
+        Email: example@gmail.com
+        Password: password
-1. The Researcher chooses the "Learners" option from the top navigation bar.
+2. The Researcher chooses the "Learners" option from the top navigation bar.
-2. The Researcher enters the appropriate information about the learner into the text boxes in the "Add a Learner" section.
+3. The Researcher enters the appropriate information about the learner into the text boxes in the "Add a Learner" section.
-3. The Researcher chooses the "Save" button.
+4. The Researcher chooses the "Save" button.

 ###Researcher adds new module
 This process is outlined in detail below.